Blue Buffalo Family Favorites Dog Food receives the Advisor’s top rating of 5 stars.

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient lists turkey broth.
+The second ingredient is turkey broth.
 Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.

-The sixth ingredient includes potato starch.
+The sixth ingredient is potato starch.
 Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.